 While it may seem obvious, recycled fabrics are made from recycled fibres.
 This is becoming more and more common as we start to address the realities of unsustainable fabric production, particularly when it comes to petrochemical-based fibres like nylon and polyester that may have important technological benefits (durability, water resistance etc) but are created from non-renewable resources.

 It’s exciting to see new textiles created from ocean plastic, or recycled from existing textiles, and we’re only at the beginning of these tech breakthroughs.
-At Core Fabrics we’re currently carrying a line of 100% recycled denim, like this gorgeous grey speckled denim.
-Made entirely from cotton waste leftover from the garment industry, it requires no chemicals or dyes and uses a fraction of the water of typical denim.
+At Core Fabrics we’re currently carrying a line of recycled cotton like this one that is spun and woven using no added dyes and minimal water.
 We’re also carrying a line of cupro that is made from a base fiber of recycled cotton linter, a by-product of cotton production, and a wicking performance knit made from recycled water bottles.
 In our sourcing, we are increasingly seeing recycled fibers come into play and are excited to see what this means for the future of sustainable fabric production!

 You can shop our recycled fabrics here.